+Any time is a good time to travel to Bora Bora.
 This is a guest post on my site from Erin of South to Southwest.
 She was so excited to find out she and her husband were going to Bora Bora, French Polynesia for their honeymoon.
 It was the trip of a lifetime, and if you haven’t been yet, well … it’s time to add Bora Bora to your list!

-8 Reasons to Escape to Bora Bora
+8 Reasons to Travel to Bora Bora

-1. Over Water Bungalows
+1. Over water bungalows

 You saw them in the movie Couples Therapy and have wanted to stay in one ever since, amiright?
 Many of the resorts on Bora Bora offer one or two-bedroom cabins perched above the lagoon, with a private balcony and stairs from your room directly into the sea.

 There are only so many places where you can see live coral reefs up close, and Bora Bora has some of the best.
 Hook up with a local guide to venture out to the best places on the island.
 (Plus you’ll know what exactly what types of fish you’re looking at!)

-3. Culture and Locals
+3. French Polynesian Culture and Locals

 The people of Bora Bora are always smiling, which makes sense since the scenery is so gorgeous.
 The pace of life is relaxed, and the locals did not mind answering our questions and pointing us in the right direction.

 With a slow and often spotty internet connection and only one English-speaking tv station, we were forced to unplug.
 And that is a good thing!
 If you are a technology addict, Bora Bora is a great place to detox.

-5. Get (Far) Away From It All
+5. Get Away from it All

 If you’re looking to “get away from it all”, Bora Bora is the perfect place to do that in both the literal and figurative sense.
 It’s in the middle of the South Pacific Ocean, and at least a 6-hour flight from the nearest continent (Australia).

 6. Unique History

 After the bombing of Pearl Harbor in 1941, the US set up a military base on Bora Bora because the shape of the lagoons offered a natural protective barrier.
 Though there was never any actual fighting on the island in World War 2, the soldiers did find love, and many of the current population are descendants of these soldiers!

 7. Photographer’s Paradise

 Make sure you bring more than one memory card!
 There are so many beautiful shots to capture, and you’ll want to make those photos of the blue lagoons your computer background for the next few months.

 Even though the island is very laid back, there is plenty to do.
 We took an ATV tour of the mainland, which included riding up the side of the mountain and learning about the history of several sites from our local guide.